torogmw/MusicXML-Class-Library/README.md

 Each XML element is represented by a class which derives from ElementInterface.
 Elements are created and used by way of shared pointers.
 Each element comes with a set of using/typedef statements as well as a convenience function for making the shared pointers.

 ##### Shared Pointers
 Many elements contain other elements.
 When they do, these data members will also be shared pointers.
 Get/set functions will allow access to the data members by accepting and returning shared pointers.
 If you attempt to set a data member to a nullptr, the setter function will silently do nothing.
-Thus we can be resonably assured our objects will never return nullptr.
+Thus we can be reasonably assured our objects will never return nullptr.

 For example